A systematic procedure to develop sonifications

 The amount of data being processed today is steadily increasing, and both scientists and society need new ways to understand scientific data and their implications.
 In SysSon, we will develop a systematic procedure to develop sonifications for the foremost scientific domains.
 We apply this systematics with climate data in order to establish a case study of a systematic sonification of exploratory data.

 Sonification is the acoustic analogue of data visualization.
 Research issues include parameter mapping, audification, model-based sonification, and iconographic representations (e.g., auditory icons).
 Different combinations of these methods take advantage of human perceptual and cognitive capabilities.
 Sonification is especially suited to the preliminary exploration of complex, dynamic, and multidimensional data sets.

 We have set up a Soundcloud account where you can listen to the sound samples and comment on them.

-This is an iterative project following a systematic research approach developed with an interdisciplinary team:
+This is an iterative project following a systematic research approach developed with an interdisciplinary team of three institutions:

 Institute for Electronic Music and Acoustics

 The project SysSon is mainly hosted at the Institute for Electronic Music and Acoustics (IEM).
 The IEM is a multidisciplinary institution, whose general mission is to bridge the gap between science and the arts in the field of audio engineering.
 In the last years, the institute developed a research focus on sonification.

 The following IEM members work within the SysSon project:

 The WEGC is an interdisciplinary, internationally oriented research center at the University of Graz (UoG) focusing on "Climate, Environmental, and Global Change".
 Professor Gottfried Kirchengast, who is the director of the center hosting about 35 researchers, is also head of the Atmospheric Remote Sensing and Climate System (ARSCliSys) research group, in which the project will be embedded.

 Members of the Wegener Center that take part in the SysSon project are: